 What I Should Do When I Should Do It Where I Can Get More Information ☐ I have completed the "Day of My Surgery Checklist".
 Day of my surgery.
 Page 40 ☐ I have registered at the Admitting Department (main floor, G wing) at the hospital.
 Day of my surgery.
 Page 41 ☐ I have started doing Exercises #1 and #2 as I've been told by my healthcare team.
 Day of my surgery.
 Pages 50, 66, 69 ☐ I have started doing other exercises as I've been told by my physiotherapist.
 Day of or 1 day after my surgery.
 Pages 50, 66-68, 70-71 ☐ I have been discharged home.
-0-2 days after my surgery.
+Day of my surgery.
 Page 23 ☐ I am following the safety tips when I get home so I don't hurt myself when sitting, getting in and out of a car, walking, using the toilet, bathing, or getting dressed and undressed.
 Day of discharge and beyond.
 Pages 14, 57-63 ☐ I am following recommended timelines for returning to work, driving, sexual activity, and physical activity with input from my surgeon and/or physiotherapist.
 Day of discharge and beyond.
 Page 64 ☐ I have made an appointment with my family doctor to get my staples out.
 My appointment should be 2 weeks after my surgery.
 Before my surgery or discharge home.
 Page 52 ☐ I have received a phone call from the hospital about how I'm transitioning home.
-2 days after my discharge.
+Every day for the first 3 days when I am discharged home.
 Page 72